 Specifically, nursing homes in our state must ensure that residents are free from mental and physical abuse, and they can never neglect to meet a resident’s individual needs.
 If a nursing home fails to live up to its duties, and a resident suffers harm because of that failure, residents and their families have every right to take legal action.
 When you contact Marks & Harrison, we will explain the rights of you and your loved one in more detail and explain all legal options that are available to you.

 You should try to be as vigilant as possible about the care and treatment that your loved one receives in a Virginia nursing home.
 If you visit your loved one, you should pay attention to the state of the facility’s maintenance and staffing levels.
-You should also look for signs of potential abuse or neglect.
+You should also look for common signs of nursing home abuse or neglect.
 Those signs include:

-Physical abuse – Bruises, cuts or other marks in the same areas of the body or with similar shapes or patterns.
-For instance, marks around the wrists and ankles may indicate that the nursing home has used physical restraints on your loved one.
+Physical Abuse – Bruises, cuts or other marks in the same areas of the body or with similar shapes or patterns.
+For instance, marks around the wrists and ankles may indicate that the nursing home staff have used physical restraints on your loved one.

 Emotional Abuse – An abrupt change in your loved one’s behavior may reveal that he or she suffers from this form of abuse.
 The sudden onset of anxiety, depression or withdrawal is a major red flag.